What is a Green Card: Everything You Need to Know

 If you lost your green card before it expired, you should apply for a new card using form I-90 on the U.S. Customs and Immigration Services website.
 Follow the same process if your green card was stolen or damaged or if the information on your green card becomes outdated.

 If you need help with U.S. green cards, you can contact one of our quality immigration attorneys for assistance.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.